 There is no more of a challenging and important mission than improving the health status of populations around the world and addressing the unacceptable inequalities and unfavorable social determinants of health in many parts of the world.

-The Bachelor of Science in International Health degree responds to the growing need for well-qualified professionals able to deal with the special health problems of developing countries and with the complex web of international institutions and initiatives that address the persistent health inequalities across the globalized world.
+The Bachelor of Science in Global Health degree responds to the growing need for well-qualified professionals able to deal with the special health problems of developing countries and with the complex web of international institutions and initiatives that address the persistent health inequalities across the globalized world.

 Students study the interaction of environment, culture, and the political economy of health and development, and how these relationships influence global health outcomes.